Berlin airport cancels all flights amid ground staff strike - KESQ

 Berlin airport cancels all flights amid ground staff strike

-BERLIN (AP) — Berlin airport has canceled all flights Wednesday after ground staff went on strike to press their demands for higher pay.
-The walk-out affects about 300 flights to and from the German capital.
+BERLIN (AP) — Berlin airport has canceled all flights after ground staff went on strike to press their demands for higher pay.
+The walk-out on Wednesday affects about 300 flights to and from Germany’s capital.
 Labor union Verdi said its members are seeking a raise of 500 euros ($544) per month.
-German news agency dpa reported that employers have offered staff a one-off payment of 2,000 euros.
+German news agency dpa reports that employers have offered staff a one-off payment of 2,000 euros.
 Germany experienced its highest annual inflation in more than 70 years last year.
 Sharp increases in the cost of food and energy saw full-year inflation reach 7.9% in 2022.